pluarant/pluarant.github.io/documentation/api/backend-api.md

 ---
 title: Mesibo Backend APIs (Server-side APIs)
-description: Mesibo Backend APIs (Server-side APIs)
+description: Mesibo backend APIs allows you to administer your account, manage apps, manage users and groups etc. Mesibo backend API is a REST based API which you can access using any language of your choice.
-keywords: mesibo, backend, api
+keywords: chat api backend, server-side api guide, chat app backend references, mesibo backend api, php, rest api
 redirect_from:
 - /documentation/backend/
 ---
-The Mesibo backend APIs allows you to administer your account, manage apps, manage users and groups etc. Mesibo backend API is a REST based APIs which you can access using any language of your choice.
+Mesibo backend APIs allows you to administer your account, manage apps, manage users and groups etc. Mesibo backend API is a REST based API which you can access using any language of your choice.

 ### Mesibo Backend API URL

      https://api.mesibo.com/api.php

-For maintaining privacy and security, the Mesibo REST APIs can only be accessed over HTTPS.
+For maintaining privacy and security, Mesibo REST APIs can only be accessed over HTTPS.

 ### Parameters